PolymerElements/app-storage/README.md

 ## Polymer.AppStorageBehavior

-AppStorageBehavior is an abstract behavior that makes it easy to synchronize in-memory data and a persistant storage system, such as the browser's IndexedDB, or a remote database like Firebase.
+AppStorageBehavior is an abstract behavior that makes it easy to synchronize in-memory data and a persistent storage system, such as the browser's IndexedDB, or a remote database like Firebase.

 For examples of how to use this behavior to write your own app storage